isomerpages/moe-telokuraupri/_about-tkps/Use of Mobile Devices.md

 ---
 <h4><strong>Students' Use of Mobile Devices</strong></h4>
 <p>We understand that parents/guardians may at times require their children
-to bring mobile devices to school.&nbsp;The school policy on the use of mobile devices ensures that students are focussed during school hours and&nbsp;not distracted by calls, messaging or using the social media, multimedia and internet functions of the mobile&nbsp;device.
+to bring mobile devices which include smart glasses and watches to school.&nbsp;The school policy on the use of mobile devices ensures that students are focused during school hours and&nbsp;not distracted by calls, messaging or using the social media, multimedia and internet functions of the mobile&nbsp;device.
 Please note the following conditions:</p>
 <p></p>
 <ul data-tight="true" class="tight">
 <li>
 <p>The mobile device must be switched off by 7.25 am every morning.
 The device
-must remain switched&nbsp;off till the end of school hours and Supplementary / Enrichment lessons, Small Group Teaching&nbsp;sessions, CCAs and Higher Mother Tongue lessons.</p>
+must remain switched&nbsp;off till the end of school hours and Enrichment lessons, Small Group Teaching&nbsp;sessions, CCAs and Higher Mother Tongue lessons.</p>
 </li>
 <li>
 <p>At the end of school hours, mobile devices can only be switched on and